rideWattly

 3. Knee & Hip Joint Stress

 Excessively long cranks can increase knee flexion angle, placing more stress on sensitive joints.
 Riders with knee discomfort often experience relief when switching to a slightly shorter crank length.
-This is especially relevant for e-bike riders who pedal under sustained motor-assisted torque.

 4. Biomechanics & Proportions Matter

 Two riders of the same height may require different crank lengths due to differences in inseam length and tibia proportions.
-Tibia length, in particular, is one of the most accurate predictors of optimal crank size because it directly affects lower-leg leverage mechanics.

 5. Real-World Practical Range